n8n-io/n8n-docs/docs/integrations/creating-nodes/test/node-linter.md

 # n8n node linter

 n8n's node linter, [`eslint-plugin-n8n-nodes-base`](https://github.com/ivov/eslint-plugin-n8n-nodes-base), statically analyzes ("lints") the source code of n8n nodes and credentials in the official repository and in community packages.
-The linter helps to detect and automatically fix issues to help you follow best practices.
+The linter detects issues and automatically fixes them to help you follow best practices.

 `eslint-plugin-n8n-nodes-base` contains a [collection of rules](https://github.com/ivov/eslint-plugin-n8n-nodes-base#ruleset) for node files (`*.node.ts`), resource description files (`*Description.ts`), credential files (`*.credentials.ts`), and the `package.json` of a community package.